Boy hospitalized after being pulled from water in Charlestown

 BOSTON (WHDH) – A boy was hospitalized after being pulled from the water in Charlestown early Wednesday morning.

-A witness reported to police that he saw the child struggling to swim in the water in the area of 285 Medford St. around 5:30 a.m., according to Boston police.
+A witness told police that he saw the child struggling to swim in the water in the area of 285 Medford St. around 5:30 a.m., according to the Boston Police Department.

 This is a developing story; stay with 7NEWS on-air and online for the latest updates.